|

 in season a few feet from your table, seeming miles away from the distant

-sound of the city blocked by the lush growth.
+sound of the city blocked by lush greenery.
 The Rooftop Gardens also

 has a swanky members night club, but entrance is by guest list and the